conservationtechlab/tinyscrubcam/README.md

      pip3 install -r requirements.txt
      ```

+## View the images stored on the TinyScrubCam

+1. **Plug the coral micro to a linux system computer**
+2. **On Chrome, open the url**
+     ```sh
+     10.10.10.1
+     ```
+- Note that only linux computers can view the images through this web streaming.
+- Chrome is a preferred browser for viewing the images, other browsers could have JSON issues.
+- The website provides functionalities such as deleting all the images from the server and saving all the images as a zip file.
+Those should provide an easy way to use the device and manage all the data.
 ## Conclusion

 By following these instructions, you should have TinyScrubCam set up and ready for wildlife detection.
 The use of a virtual environment for Python ensures that all dependencies are managed effectively, providing a smooth development and deployment process.